urbandroid-team/dont-kill-my-app/_vendors/stock_android.md

 ## Pie and pre-Pie

-If you see background processing issues, overall it is a good idea to make your app not battery optimized to ensure it gets the freedom it needs to perform in the background.
+Overall it is a good idea to make your app not battery optimized to ensure it gets the freedom it needs to perform in the background.

 For that: